fogonwater/we-are-here/00_te_whenua/README.md

 ## Origins and Faults

 The data behind this map is a simplified reclassification of GNS’s Geology Map of New Zealand.
 We used a look-up table to classify the rock-group field into igneous, sedimentary or metamorphic rock.
 We used the stratigraphic-age field to define whether the rock was older or younger than 2.5 million years.

+See `assign_major_rock_class.py` for our code.
+GNS charges for the source data so we are unable to provide examples of the data.

 We constructed the basemap in QGIS and the final map in Adobe Illustrator.
 The map is presented in NZTM2000 at a cartographic scale of 1:3,000,000.